 If you disagree with the tribunal’s decision

-You might be able to appeal to the Social Security Commissioners if you disagree with the first tribunal’s decision.
-An adviser can help you decide if you should appeal further and can help you prepare your appeal.
+You might be able to appeal to an upper tribunal if the first tribunal made a mistake - called an ‘error of law’.
+An adviser can help you check if they made an error.
 Contact your nearest Citizens Advice to get an appointment.